SB-3263

 Enforcement Authority

 The Attorney General may bring a civil action to enforce the Act and to collect civil penalties or seek injunctive relief.
-Third-party licensees that violate Section 25(c) may also be subject to a civil action for injunctive relief, though the statute does not specify who may bring that action.
-No private right of action is expressly created for individuals.
+Third-party licensees that violate the post-revocation use prohibition may be subject to a civil action for injunctive relief.
+No private right of action is explicitly created; enforcement is agency-initiated by the Attorney General.

 Penalties

 Civil penalty not to exceed $5,000 per violation for covered AI tool providers, large online platforms, and capture device manufacturers.
-Third-party licensees that violate Section 25(c) may be subject to injunctive relief.
-In actions brought by the Attorney General, the prevailing party may be awarded reasonable attorney's fees and costs.
+Third-party licensees that use AI after license revocation may be subject to injunctive relief.
+The prevailing party in an Attorney General enforcement action may be awarded reasonable attorney's fees and costs.

 Who Is Covered